How to Improve Your Employee Survey Response Rates

 Moreover, to assure the survey response rate is high through short surveys, tell the survey recipient an estimation of how long the survey may take to complete.
 As an example, if you are undergoing pulse surveys an estimation may be that the staff survey could potentially only take two minutes for employees to effectively complete the survey.

-A great way to assure that employee engagement survey response rates are improved is through utilising a rating system.
+A great way to assure that employee engagement survey questions rates are improved is through utilising a rating system.
 Specifically, when an employee is partaking in a survey, if they begin to get bored of the survey, the responses will never be completed, likewise, utilising a rating system will ensure employees complete surveys.

 This is because when a rating system is utilised employees may find questions easier to answer, survey time to completion becomes much faster and the overall survey process becomes much more enjoyable.
 In turn, rating systems have become one of the most common and powerful tools to increase response rates and gain solid survey results for any organisation.